44 GREAT ATTRACTIONS IN MOAB, UTAH

 If you have a 4x4 vehicle with at least moderate ground clearance, you can drive the dramatic lower section of Gemini Bridges Road from US-191.

-There are great scenic views along this road, but if you have a fear of heights, the drop-offs may be intimidating.
+There are great scenic views along this road, but if you have a fear of heights, the drop-offs along this shelf road may be intimidating.

 There is also a network of mountain biking paths in this area, and so it's popular to visit the arches via cycling as well.
 Lastly, be aware that there is some fall potential around the Gemini Bridges.
 Watch your feet and your children's feet!